Individual & Family Counseling

 - Admission criteria: Must have a mental health diagnosis.
 Individuals with intellectual disabilities or autism diagnoses are not eligible for this program.

-- Languages spoken: English, Portuguese, Spanish, and Russian
+- Languages spoken: English, Creole, German, Portuguese, Romanian, and Spanish

 - Public transportation: Subways—#7 to 69th Street/Fisk Ave., E, F, V, G, R to Roosevelt Ave., Buses—Q18, Q45, Q60.